 Short-Term Study Visa UK: FAQs

-What is the short-term study visa UK and who is it for?
+What is the Short-Term Study visa UK and who is it for?

-How much does the short-term study visa UK cost in 2026?
+How much does the Short-Term Study visa UK cost in 2026?

-The short-term study visa costs £214 for the application fee plus £776 for the Immigration Health Surcharge (IHS), totalling £990 in government fees.
-You'll also need to budget for course fees, accommodation, living expenses, and travel costs.
+The Short-Term Study visa costs £228 for the application fee from 8 April 2026 (increased from £214) plus £776 for the Immigration Health Surcharge (IHS), totalling £1,004 in government fees.
+You'll also need to budget for course fees (£150-£250 per week), accommodation, living expenses, and return travel.
+Total realistic budget: £11,400-£27,000 for a 6-11 month course.

-Can I work on a short-term study visa in the UK?
+Can I work on a Short-Term Study visa in the UK?

-Can I extend my short-term study visa or switch to another visa?
+Can I extend my Short-Term Study visa or switch to another visa?

-Does a short-term study visa require an IELTS score?
+Does a Short-Term Study visa require an IELTS score?

-Can I bring my family on a short-term study visa?
+Can I bring my family on a Short-Term Study visa?

-How long does short-term study visa processing take?
+How long does Short-Term Study visa processing take?

-Can I apply for a short-term study visa from inside the UK?
+Can I apply for a Short-Term Study visa from inside the UK?

 For detailed information on UK visa eligibility, application fees, and document requirements, visit the official Short-term study visa page on GOV.UK.